Deadline for manuscript submissions: 20 April 2022Print Special Issue Flyer (22)

 Department of Athletic Training, College of Health Sciences, University of Lynchburg, Lynchburg, VA 24501, USA

 Interests: Injury prevention; Performance enhancement; Collegiate sport; Quality of life

-We are thrilled to invite you to contribute to this Special Issue: “Functional and health development approaches from the perspective of sports nutrition and supplements, strength and conditioning, well-being, and training load status in male athletes” to the Journal of Men's Health.
+We are thrilled to invite you to contribute to this Special Issue: “Functional and health development approaches in male athletes” to the Journal of Men's Health.

 Improving physical performance in athletes and increasing health and the quality of life in all individuals requires a long-term approach to sports nutrition and supplements, strength and conditioning, well-being, and training load status development.
 Training exercise performed by athletes or physical activities performed at different ages, are necessary to increase the quality of life.
 Nutritional and supplementation practices need to be implemented to achieve these desired goals.
 The role of inter-session recovery to achieve rapid recovery to the baseline state is also important.
 Finally, controlling the rate of the training load to prevent injuries, the overtraining syndrome, and the non-functional overreaching syndrome play an important role in achieving these goals.
 Therefore, in this special issue, we seek to develop the following goals for all sports and different communities:

 1. To archive sport performance and health development approaches from the perspective of sports nutrition and supplements.

 2. To archive sport performance and health development approaches from the perspective of strength training and conditioning.

 3. To archive sport performance and health development approaches from the perspective of well-being status.

 4. To archive sport performance and health development approaches from the perspective of external and internal training load.

 5. To achieve the above goals in animal experiments.